CiscoDevNet/csmp-agent-lib/Vendors/Silabs/Readme.md

 The Cisco Csmp Agent library and sample application are supported by Silicon Labs Simplicity SDK.

-Silicon Labs provide two projects that allow a Wi-SUN node to connect to FND using the Csmp Agent.
-The projects are hosted on Silicon Labs [SiliconLabs/wisun_applications](https://github.com/SiliconLabs/wisun_applications).
+Silicon Labs provide project that allow a Wi-SUN node to connect to FND using the Csmp Agent.
+The project is hosted on Silicon Labs [SiliconLabs/wisun_applications](https://github.com/SiliconLabs/wisun_applications).

 ## Requirements